statamic/docs/content/collections/tags/loop.md

 ---
 ## Overview

-Create and iterate through a loop a a specific number of times using the `times` parameter, or through a range with the `from` and `to` parameters.
+Create and iterate through a loop a specific number of times using the `times` parameter, or through a range with the `from` and `to` parameters.
 Do not use both.
 It'll make a weird mess.

 ## Examples